VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 What we are looking for here are "gadgets" what these will actually do is help us chain functions together.
 Gadgets are small instructions sequences ending with a "ret" instruction.
 What this will do is pop the arguments from the stack and execute them.
+Remember "strcpy" function takes two arguments so we need a pop pop ret instruction.

 A tool that does that job is ROPgadget.